This FAQ is intended as a guide to commonly asked questions. Please always consult your healthcare professional regarding bowel problems.

 What is neurogenic bowel?

 Neurogenic bowel describes a lack of nervous control which prevents the bowel from functioning effectively.
-The effect
+The effect on bowel function depends on where the spinal cord is damaged.

 How can bowel problems affect my lifestyle?